apache/iceberg/format/spec.md

 #### Partition Statistics file

 Statistics information for every partition tuple is stored as a row in the **table default format**.
-These rows are sorted based on the first partition column from `partition`.
+These rows are sorted (in ascending manner with NULL FIRST) based on the first partition column from `partition` to optimize filtering rows while scanning.
 Each unique partition tuple must have exactly one corresponding row, ensuring all partition tuples are present.

 Partition statistics file store the statistics as a struct with the following fields: